 “It’s a make-or-break thing in a company,” Heather says.
 “Of course, there are a million other things you need to have, like talent, clients and good sales numbers.”
 But she notes culture can take teams to the next level.
 “With a positive company culture behind you, you’re unstoppable.”

 But this is a chicken and an egg thing: Which comes first?

 “I think culture attracts people, and that’s definitely been a saving grace for us,” Heather says.
-“This company has only been around since 2001, so we've had growing pains, shrinking pains and roller coasters of all kinds.
-The culture, though, that gets better all the time.
+“This company has only been around since 1997, so we’ve had growing pains, shrinking pains and roller coasters of all kinds.
+The culture, though—that gets better all the time.
 When personnel come and go, [that’s] what we fall back on.”

 Part of building this positive culture is messaging.
 How we talk about ourselves and our services matters, and we’ve learned over the years that it’s not good enough to have a good heart if we’re hiding it from the world.
 In fact, as part of our own desire to always improve ourselves, we’ve spent the last several months laboring over new company positioning that we’ll release soon.
 It’s that important to us—not just so our customers can know what we’re all about, but also to set a positive course for our company culture.